summerwind/protospec/README.md

 ## Usage

-To run protospec, you first need to download test files called '*spec bundle*.
-You can then run the tests with the sppec bundle.
+To run protospec, you first need to download test files called '*spec bundle*'.
+You can then run the tests with the spec bundle.

 Here is an example of how to download and run the tests of [RFC7540](https://tools.ietf.org/html/rfc7540).